L.D.U. Quito: Rivalry with El Nacional

+Rivalry with Deportivo Quito

-In the absence of intense rivalry with Aucas, Liga and its fans developed a strong rivalry with Deportivo Quito.
+In the absence of intense rivalry with Aucas and El Nacional, Liga and its fans developed a strong rivalry with Deportivo Quito. in the 2000's.
 The Clásico Capitalino (Capital Derby) was the most important game in Quito and was considered a "must win" game of the season.
 In 2008 and 2009, the match had national championship implications that exacerbated the rivalry to a greater degree.
+This rivalry has largely been put on hold since Deportivo Quito's relegation to the third tier of Ecuador's football league in 2015, where it has been playing ever since.